KomodoPlatform/komodo-defi-proxy/README.md

 ![2022-05-25_09-44](https://user-images.githubusercontent.com/39852038/170197519-005732b5-b8b6-44f7-99df-ab1294f8ae21.png)

 **Execution flow:**
-1) Instead of requesting to the Authenticated service with secure token, mm2 client sends the same request(without auth token) but to our service.
+1) Client sends the request.

+2) If the incoming request comes from the same network, step 3 will be by-passed.

-2) At the beginning, request will be handled by the middleware with:
+3) Request will be handled in the middleware with:
-   - Status Checker: Checks the wallet address status if it's blocked, allowed, or trusted(means bypass rate-limiter and proof of funding & trading).
+   - Status Checker: Checks if the wallet address status is blocked, allowed, or trusted and does the following:
+   	- Blocked: Return `403 Forbidden` immediately
+	- Allowed: process continues with the rate limiter
+	- Trusted: bypass rate limiter and proof of funding
-   - Rate Limiter: Calculates the request count with specific time interval, if the wallet address sent too many request than expected, then returns `429 Too Many Requests`.
+   - Rate Limiter: Calculate the request count with time interval specified in the application configuration.
+If the wallet address sent too many request than expected, process continues with the proof of funding.
+Otherwise, by-passes the proof of funding.
+Too Many Requests`.
 Otherwise, continues the process.
-   - Proof of Funding & Trading: Does validation processes(like checking coin balance) using signed message.

-3) Generates secure JWT token using RS algorithm or uses existing token from Redis and adds that token into incoming request's header.
+   - Proof of Funding: Return `406 Not Acceptable` if wallet has 0 balance.
+Otherwise, process continues with the proxy router.

-4) Find the related route by current endpoint(like if current requested endpoint is '/ethereum-node' then go to 'blabla.quiknode.pro/blabla')
+4) Find target route by requested endpoint

-5) Proxy the incoming request to the target route and returns what target route returns.
+5) Check if requested rpc call is allowed in application configuration

+6) Generate JWT token with RSA algorithm using pub-priv keys specified in the application configuration, and insert the token to the request header.

+7) Drop hop headers.

+8) Send request to the target route, then return the same response to the client.